 - Inverse Entailment and Progol, Stephen Muggleton, New Generation Computing, 13:245-286, 1995 (available here).

 - Theory Completion using Inverse Entailment, Stephen Muggleton and C.H.
 Bryant, In Proceedings of 10th International Workshop on Inductive Logic Programming (ILP-00), pages 130-146, Berlin, Springer-VerlagILP 2000 (available here).

-I am very much interested in supervising various undergraduate and master projects as well as PhD research topics related to theory and/or application of logic-based learning.
+I am interested in supervising various undergraduate and master projects as well as PhD research topics related to theory and/or application of logic-based learning.